Apply for this licence

 - tell the council if the person’s details change

-- tell the council about any change to the premises, eg name or layout
+- tell the council about any change to the premises, for example name or layout

-- make sure that the superintendant registrar or local registration authority or registrar has approved all wedding or civil partnership arrangements before the proceedings take place
+- make sure that the superintendent registrar or local registration authority or registrar has approved all wedding or civil partnership arrangements before the proceedings take place

 - make sure your premises can be inspected at reasonable times

-- display a notice that the premises are approved 1 hour before and during the proceedings
+- display a notice at every public entrance that the premises are approved 1 hour before and during the proceedings, with directions to the exact location

 - make sure that there’s no food or alcoholic drinks sold or consumed in the specified area 1 hour before and during the proceedings